Wakabayashii459/CEC/README.md

 * In Results subdirectory, bestmodel and besttest text files are the results, which we are looking for.

-The remainingstocks directory holds all of the stratgies and their stocks, also in order to execute the code, only thing needs to do is:
+The remainingstocks directory holds all of the strategies and their stocks, also in order to execute the code, only thing needs to do is:
 - from the command line 'python3 PortfolioOptimisation.py' would be enough.

 Thank you.

+Necessary modules:
+- numpy
+- pandas
+- yfinance